spawnmarvel/azure-automation-bicep-and-labs/az-automation-runbook-and-choices/README_runbook_linux_update.md

 Step 1: Create the Runbook

-1. In the Azure Portal, go to your jeklautomation Automation Account.
+1. In the Azure Portal, go to your aspenautomation Automation Account.

 2. On the left menu, select Runbooks (under Process Automation).